Updated on 2025-11-10 GMT+08:00

 TargetStorageClass

-Storage class of the object after the lifecycle rule is applied.
+Storage class of the object after the transition triggered by the lifecycle rule.
 The value can be:

 • STANDARD: the Standard storage class